rbwestmoreland/rbwestmoreland.com/_posts/2013-05-11-cron-jobs-on-appharbor-with-tinycron.md

 ---

 ##The Problem
 From time to time we need to run a recurring job to automate some mundane, albeit important, task.
 Things like: pinging a url, sending an email, or processing a queue.
-This is *crap work*.
-Nobody wants to do *crap work*.

 ##The Solution
 We'll be using [AppHarbor](https://appharbor.com)'s *background workers* and [TinyCron](https://github.com/rbwestmoreland/TinyCron) to schedule and run our recurring jobs.